Photos are available in the DATE 2024 Gallery.

 • Xiaolu Hou, Nanyang Technological University, SG

-• Sandhya Koteshwara, IBM T J Watson Research Center, US
+• Sandhya Koteshwara, IBM Research, US

 • Svetla Petkova-Nikova, KU Leuven, BE